Nyakaru/Store-Manager-Backend/README.md

 ### Branches
 * master - main branch: all source after review and feedback.
 * develop - all the features developed.
-* challenge2 - contains all the features created with all the necessary pages to allow the application function .
+* features - contains all the features created with all the necessary pages to allow the application function .

 ### Prerequisites